129 Reservation Road

 This meeting house was built with the funds of a private subscription of West Parish residents when the South Church decided not to fund a new meeting house "for worship in the westerly side of the Shawsheen River" in 1826.
 Rev. Samuel Jackson installed as the 1st minister on June 6, 1827.

 Capt.
-Solomon Holt circulated the subscription and gave the land for the church.
+Solomon Holt circulated the subscription and sold the one acre of land for the church for 10 cents.
 Shares were sold and the $5500 was raised in two years, mostly by pew sales.
-The cornerstone was laid June 15, 1826 by St. Mathews Lodge according to Masonic ritual.
-The church is of Andover ledge granite and was built by church laymen Captain Reuben Frye, mason; John and Cyrus Brown, carpenters.
+The cornerstone was laid June 15, 1826, by St. Mathews Lodge according to Masonic ritual.
+The church is of Andover ledge granite and was built by church laymen Captain Reuben Frye, mason, and John and Cyrus Brown, carpenters.
 The exterior of the church is said to be copied from a Baptist church in Salem and the original interior from a church in Dunstable.
 The church has 98 pews to seat over 600.

 In 1826 building had 3 entrances, a square bell tower and two windows flanking the pulpit.
 There were two aisles dividing box pews down the center and two sides.
 A rear and side balcony galleries for additional seating.
-In 1863 alterations included removal of the original belfry for present spire,the two side doorways were removed.
+In 1863 alterations included removal of the original belfry for present spire, the two side doorways were removed.
 The windows behind the pulpit were removed.
 The remaining windows were also given "a different appearance" at this time.
-The pulpit was lowered, the box pews and side side galleries removed and creating three aisles instead of two with a circular pew benches in use today.
+The pulpit was lowered, the box pews and side galleries removed, creating three aisles instead of two with the circular pew benches in use today.
 A new bell placed in 1865.

 Reuben Frye, the mason, also did several buildings at Phillips Academy.
 Frye arranged to have 50 casks of lime & lumber, 36,000 shingles, nails and glass brought from Salem, Mass.
 His initials are carved on the keystone over the Church's front entrance.